-The Bank's functional currency is the Brazilian Real.
+The Conglomerate functional currency is the Brazilian Real.

 The operations conducted by the overseas branch (Cayman) are denominated in the functional currency the US dollar.
-However, for the purpose of presentation and consolidation the Bank, the amount converted to Brazilian Reais at the sale exchange rate informed by the Brazilian Central Bank.
+However, for the purpose of presentation and consolidation the Conglomerate, the amount converted to Brazilian Reais at the sale exchange rate informed by the Brazilian Central Bank.